axa-ch-webhub-cloud/pattern-library/src/components/10-atoms/fieldset/README.md

 By default, the element children's layout direction is vertical.

-Vertical direction is typically used to used to ensure correct layout for a group of &lt;axa-checkbox&gt; elements.
+Vertical direction is typically used to used to ensure correct layout for a group of &lt;axa-checkbox&gt; or non-button &lt;axa-radio&gt; elements.

 ## Usage